hubotio/hubot/docs/scripting.md

 ## Execution Process and API

-Similar to [Express middleware](http://expressjs.com/api.html#middleware), Hubot executes middleware in definition order.
+Similar to [Express middleware](http://expressjs.com/api.html#middleware), Botforge executes middleware in definition order.
 Each middleware can either continue the chain (by calling `next`) or interrupt the chain (by calling `done`).
 If all middleware continues, the listener callback is executed and `done` is called.
 Middleware may wrap the `done` callback to allow executing code in the second half of the process (after the listener callback has been executed or a deeper piece of middleware has interrupted).

 Middleware is called with: